 - Matt 12:40 — Jesus speaks of Jonah’s time in the belly of the great fish as a fact.
 (I’m guessing we don’t have any archeological evidence for that, either.)

 - Luke 24:25-27 — When Jesus has the opportunity to teach the two on the road to Emmaus about Himself, He doesn’t do so by putting His finger in His own chest and saying, “Hey, look at Me, I’m alive!”
 He does so by showing them how the entire OT speaks of Him!

-The response Jesus has Abraham say is as ****ing to arguments like Stanley’s as it was to the Jewish rulers to whom He was speaking at the time.
+The response Jesus has Abraham say is as damning to arguments like Stanley’s as it was to the Jewish rulers to whom He was speaking at the time.

 If they don’t listen to Moses and the prophets, they will not be persuaded if someone rises from the dead.

-Stanley talks about us being adults now.
+Stanley talks a lot about us being adults now.
 Here’s what I’ve figured out as an adult — I don’t have to understand everything about something to know it’s true.
 I’m not talking about blind faith, I’m talking about educated faith.
 I believe Lincoln was our greatest president, but all I’ve ever done is read about him.
-I believe that nuclear fusion and is real and works, but all I’ve ever done is read about it.
+I believe that nuclear fusion and is real and works, but I don’t understand most of how it works.
 I believe Julius Ceasar was a real person and crossed the Rubic’s Cube4, but all I’ve ever done is read about him.